A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Literature Survey

 Díaz \textit{et al.} \cite{Diaz2022} introduced Bayesian Neural Networks (BNNs) to capture uncertainties in velocity dispersion measurements, providing probabilistic outputs that account for observational noise.
 BNNs provided well-calibrated uncertainty estimates and improved reliability in noisy environments, enhancing measurement robustness.
 However, BNNs, like other deep learning models, function as black boxes, making it difficult to interpret the physical meaning behind their predictions, which is crucial for astrophysical insights.

 Kim \textit{et al.} \cite{Kim2020} applied Convolutional Neural Networks (CNNs) to galaxy spectra, achieving high accuracy in velocity dispersion predictions.
-CNNs outperformed traditional methods on benchmark datasets, delivering faster and more accurate results for velocity dispersion estimation.
-Nevertheless, CNNs require large labeled datasets for training, which are often scarce for rare galaxy populations, and they lack robustness against spectral noise and outliers.
+CNNs outperformed traditional methods on benchmark datasets, yielding faster and more accurate estimates of velocity dispersion.
+Nevertheless, CNNs require large labeled datasets for training, which are often scarce for rare galaxy populations, and they are not robust to spectral noise and outliers.

 Lloyd and Weedbrook \textit{et al.} \cite{Lloyd2018} introduced Quantum Generative Adversarial Networks (QGANs), which leverage quantum states to model complex distributions more efficiently than classical GANs.
 QGANs demonstrated the potential to model complex, high-dimensional distributions, showing promise for spectral data modeling in small proof-of-concept experiments.
-While promising, QGANs face practical limitations regarding hardware scalability and the challenge of applying quantum algorithms to noisy, real-world astrophysical data.
+While promising, QGANs face practical limitations in hardware scalability and in applying quantum algorithms to noisy, real-world astrophysical data.

 Havlíček \textit{et al.} \cite{Havlicek2019} explored hybrid quantum-classical models using quantum feature maps to improve pattern recognition.
 Hybrid models have improved classification accuracy on small-scale astrophysical datasets, suggesting potential benefits for spectral analysis.
-Though theoretically advantageous, these models still suffer from limited interpretability and have yet to be tested on large-scale galaxy surveys, leaving questions about their practical utility.
+Although theoretically advantageous, these models remain limited in interpretability and have not yet been tested on large-scale galaxy surveys, raising questions about their practical utility.

+Based on the compiled metrics, the Convolutional Neural Network proposed by Kim et al. currently stands as the state-of-the-art (SOTA) for velocity dispersion prediction.
+It achieves the highest predictive accuracy among the surveyed methods, evidenced by the lowest RMSE and a superior $R^2$ of 0.96.
+While this SOTA approach establishes a high benchmark for raw predictive performance, it exemplifies a pervasive issue in modern astrophysical machine learning: the stark trade-off between predictive superiority and model transparency.

+These high-performing deep learning models inherently function as black boxes due to their complex, non-linear hidden layers.
+This structural opacity prevents researchers from tracing which specific spectral absorption lines or physical features drive the kinematic predictions.
+The impact of this uninterpretability is profound; it prevents scientists from validating whether models capture genuine astrophysical phenomena or merely overfit to dataset biases.
+Consequently, to advance beyond pure prediction and foster genuine scientific discovery, recovering this lost interpretability is essential.

 Despite these advancements, a critical research gap persists: existing models either sacrifice accuracy for computational efficiency or fail to offer the interpretability needed for scientific discovery.
 Our study addresses this gap by proposing an Explainable AI-enhanced Quantum Adversarial Network (XAI-QAN).
 By leveraging quantum learning’s capacity to model complex distributions and integrating XAI techniques, our approach aims to achieve accurate, scalable, and interpretable predictions of velocity dispersion, thereby offering a more holistic solution for MaNGA galaxy data analysis.